 - Hodgkin lymphoma

-Sometimes, leukopenia is also caused by Rickettsia infections, enlarged spleen, folate deficiencies, psittacosis and sepsis.
+Sometimes, leukopenia is caused by Rickettsia infections, enlarged spleen, folate deficiencies, psittacosis, and sepsis.
 Other causes are deficiency in certain minerals, such as copper and zinc.
-People who suffer from leukopenia are more prone to cancer and AIDS, therefore, it is very important that the treatment is timely.
+People who suffer from leukopenia are more prone to cancer and AIDS.
+Therefore, the treatment must be timely.

 Treatment for Leukopenia

-The following are some of the ways in which the white blood cell count may increase.
-Steroids and vitamins are prescribed by doctors to activate the bone marrow and thus produce more white blood cells.
+The following are some of how the white blood cell count may increase.
+Doctors prescribe steroids and vitamins to activate the bone marrow and thus produce more white blood cells.

 Some use therapies such as cytokines and chemotherapy.
-In severe conditions, the patient may be prescribed a cocktail of medications depending on the condition.
-Adequate sleep is also very important for the body.
-One should get at least 7 to 8 hours of sleep each day, since it is a source of energy and can also help in the improvement of the white blood cell count.
+The patient may be prescribed a cocktail of medications in severe conditions depending on the situation.
+Adequate sleep is also essential for the body.
+One should get at least 7 to 8 hours of sleep each day since it is a source of energy and can also help in the improvement of the white blood cell count.